Mo So massacre: International

 The United Nations Undersecretary-General for Humanitarian Affairs, Martin Griffiths, said it was a "horrific" incident and that the Government of Myanmar must investigate the massacre.
 The American embassy in Myanmar also condemned the massacre, deeming it "barbaric" and demanding that the government "immediately cease its indiscriminate attacks in Karen State and throughout the country and ensure the safety of all civilians in line with international law.”

 In the aftermath of the massacre, the European Union called for international arms embargo on Myanmar’s military regime.

 In February 2022, the European Union sanctioned two Burmese generals - Ni Lin Aung, the commander of the Eastern Command and Aung Zaw Aye, commander of the Bureau of Special Operations No. 2 - for their leadership role in the massacre.
 The Eastern Command's Light Infantry Battalions (LID) 531 and 66, which are under the direct purview of Ni Lin Aung and Aung Zaw Aye, were implicated in the massacre.
 In August 2022, Human Rights Watch reported that Tin Soe, a brigadier general who had been based in the Eastern Command during the massacre, had been trained by the Japan Self-Defense Forces.
 In September 2022, the Japanese government announced it was suspending training programs for the Burmese military.

+The killing of four KNPLF soldiers angered members of the organization.
+Units from the organisation defected on 13 June 2023.